 Everyone knows that Perth is famous for beaches and blissful weather, but what visitors may not know is that the city centre is a web of arcades and alleyways — making the Western Australia capital interesting and buzz-worthy.

 Now I’ve been to Perth many times, but I’ve never really taken the time to get to know the place.
-That’s all about to change, as I join Urban Adventures on their popular Perth laneway walking tour.
+That’s all about to change, as I join Two Feet & a Heartbeat on their popular Perth laneway walking tour.

-We also enjoy jaunts through Trinity and Piccadilly Arcades (two words: Roc Candy), before a final gape down ultra-pricey King Street.
+We pass BamBamBoo in funky Globe Lane and I decide to come back here later for dinner.
+We also stroll through Trinity and Piccadilly Arcades (two words for you — Roc Candy!), before taking a final gape down ultra-ritzy shopping strip King Street.

-It’s amazing what you can discover about a city in a couple of hours.
-This Perth laneway walking tour is definitely the way to go – and I can’t wait to get lost in the lanes and arcades all over again on my next visit.
+It’s amazing what you can discover about a city in two or three short hours.
+This Perth laneway walking tour is well worth doing — and I can’t wait to delve back into these thoroughfares on my next visit.

-Jennifer travelled as a guest of Urban Adventures.
+Jennifer travelled as a guest of Two Feet & a Heartbeat.

 Additional images: Bigstock